jbakes89/rock-paper-scissors/README.md

 This is part of the **DOM Manipulation** lesson in the Odin Project Foundations course.

-### TODO (updated Feb 4th, 2021)
+### TODO (updated Feb 17th, 2021)
-- Implement Model and Controller as classes
-- Add a 'modules' directory and move top-level code into main.js
-- Restart button
-- Option to set game length
+- Show status messages in page rather than console
 - Visual presentation